Search the Health Library

 Baltimore, MD 21287 map

-Dr. Aaron Andrew Ross Tobian is an associate professor of pathology at the Johns Hopkins University School of Medicine.
+Dr. Aaron Tobian is an Associate Professor of Pathology and Medicine at the Johns Hopkins University School of Medicine.

-His research is largely focused on two blood transfusion-related adverse events: allergic transfusion reactions (the most common transfusion complication) and the epidemiologic risk factors of human immunodeficiency virus (HIV) and other sexually transmitted infections.
+His research is largely focused on two areas of adverse events associated with blood transfusion: allergic transfusion reactions (the most common transfusion complication) and the epidemiologic risk factors of human immunodeficiency virus (HIV) and transfusion transmitted infections.

-Dr. Tobian also serves on the faculty of the Center for Global Health, where he is leading an international study of oncogenic human papillomavirus (HPV), mucosal immune response and the risk of HIV acquisition.
+Dr. Tobian also serves on the faculty of the Center for Global Health, where he is Principal Investigator of studies being conducted in four African nations.

 He earned his medical and doctoral degrees at Case Western Reserve University School of Medicine.
 He completed both a pathology residency and a transfusion medicine fellowship at Johns Hopkins.